Skoda Octavia Hatchback (2017 - ) review

 Interested in buying Skoda Octavia?

-The Octavia’s interior is comfortable, with a driving position that leaves plenty of headroom for six-footers and a steering wheel that’s adjustable for both height and reach.
-There’s a real swishness to the quality of the materials and an impressive sense of solidity to the assembly.
+The Octavia’s delivers a very comfortable driving position, with a seat that has a massive range of adjustment and a steering wheel that’s adjustable for both height and reach.
+What’s more, there’s a real swishness to the quality of the materials and an impressive sense of solidity to the assembly.
 The touch-screen infotainment system – available in different sizes across the range – uses touch-sensitive black panels rather than traditional buttons to navigate between different menus.
-While it looks sleek, it’s a little fiddly to use and is also a magnet for fingerprints.
-Trying to pinch and swipe, smartphone-style, is no substitute for dials and buttons when you’re driving), it does attract fingerprint marks rather easily.
+While it looks sleek and is pretty easy to use as touch-screen systems go (trying to pinch and swipe, smartphone-style, is no substitute for dials and buttons when you’re driving), it does attract fingerprint marks rather easily.